ybezginova2016/DL_01_CIFAR10_CNN_TransferLearning/README.md

 # DL_01_CIFAR10_CNN_TransferLearning
-Constructing a convolutional neural network and applying a concept transfer learning.
+Constructing a convolutional neural network and applying a concept of transfer learning.